 - A tiny UDP/IP stack (several hundred LoC) constructed by an enthusiast; much more compact than lwIP or uIP, easy to validate (Russian).

-So, the high-level objective of this exercise is to make UAVCAN usable over a more capable wired transport than CAN:
+So, the high-level objective of this exercise is to make UAVCAN usable over a more capable wired transport than CAN.
+The requirements are:

 - The maximum supported throughput is at least 1 Gbps, preferably up to 10 Gbps (for future extensibility).